spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 - `label`
 - `labelTypeBrackets`

-It is possible that the labels of different attributes have the same label.
+In some cases, the labels of different attributes may be identical to each other.
 In order to assign the correct labels and types, there is an option to make the type visible in the header.
 This way a correct assignment can be made.